Waihonua

 No analysis available

-At least one listing explicitly references an assumable 2.25% VA loan, indicating the project accepts VA financing.
-This is direct language in the public remarks, so confidence is high.
+Multiple listings explicitly reference an assumable 2.25% VA loan on the property, indicating the project accepts VA financing.
+This is explicit language in the public remarks, so VA financing approval is reported as true with high confidence.

 Flood zone determined from official FEMA Digital Flood Insurance Rate Map (DFIRM) data using building coordinates, not from agent-reported listing data.